gino2010/javatech/answer/README.md

 - mac os x

 ### Tips
-If you run unit test in idea, and get error message: working directory does not exist.
+If you run unit test in idea and get error message: working directory does not exist.
-You can fix it following below steps:
+You can fix it following the steps below:
 - open Run/Debug configurations and find your test configuration
 - clean working directory and save